West Valley Home Inspections in Arizona

 Home Inspections in Glendale, Peoria, Surprise, Goodyear, and Buckeye

 Purchasing a home in is the single largest expense most people ever make.
-Choosing the best West Valley home inspector is very important.
+Choosing the best company for your West valley home inspection is very important.
 The small investment in having a professional home inspection performed is well worth it.
-Home inspections identify items that are in need of repair that can be negotiated to have the seller either repair the items at their cost, or the seller may discount the purchase price by the estimated cost for repairs.
-This way the buyer can make the repairs without having to come out of pocket to do so.
+Home inspections identify items that are in need of repair, or replacement.
+You can negotiate with the seller either to repair the items at their cost, or the seller may discount the purchase price.
+A discount can allow the buyer to make the repairs, without having to come out of pocket to do so.

 1st Insight Inspections is a customer service-oriented home inspection company, which serves both home buyers and home sellers (listing inspections).
 We conduct property inspections which include, the exterior, interior, observation for any visible mold, termite inspection, appliance safety checks and more.
 1st Insight conducts inspections throughout the Greater Arizona West Valley.
 Testimonials

 When should I get a home inspection?